For many people, 2020 has been one of the most difficult years in recent history.

 If you already have employees who are working remotely or are seriously considering this move, you need to spend some time working out how you are going to communicate with them, and how they are going to communicate with each other.

 There are several elements to this.
 One is that you need to invest in a workplace communication-and productivity system that is suitable for the scale and type of your business.
 Slack is a great solution if you want to facilitate easy, quick communication between team members.
+Video conferencing is also a great option if you have more comprehensive things to talk about.
 Solutions like TeamGantt bring advanced project management capabilities to the table.
 If you check out the options and think they are expensive, just remember that renting an office building is even more expensive.

 You should also ensure that, whatever system you use, it is secure.
 Homeworking is a nightmare for cybersecurity professionals because it relies on the security of hundreds (if not thousands) of individual, commercially provided WiFi networks.
 Make sure your employees are using a VPN, know how to verify that it is working, don’t use insecure channels for critical business communications, and are actively using a password manager.